 Finances, marital status and health all impact on quality of life

 On average, the Norwegian population rates overall life satisfaction slightly less than 7, on a scale from 0-10.
-When asked about satisfaction with various areas of life, such as own health, finances and place of residence, as well as about the sense of meaning in life, engagement, optimism and rewarding social relationships, all population averages ranged between 6 and 8 in 2024.
-Satisfaction with where you live scored highest (7.9), while satisfaction with physical health and financial situation received the lowest average scores (6.2) when including the responses of the entire population.
+When asked about satisfaction with various areas of life, such as own health, finances and place of residence, as well as about the sense of meaning in life, engagement, optimism and rewarding social relationships, all population averages ranged between 6 and 8 in 2025.
+Satisfaction with where you live scored highest (7.9), while indicators that received the lowest score are satisfaction with physical health (6.2) and satisfaction with finances (6.3) when including the responses of the entire population.

 • Satisfaction with life overall (scale 0–10)